-An employee must get paid if they work at any point during their half-hour meal period.
-This sort of situation turns it into an “on duty” meal period, which is considered as time worked.
+An employee must get paid if they work at any point during their half-hour meal break.
+This sort of situation turns it into an “on duty” lunch break, which is considered as time worked.
 An employer will be obligated to compensate that employee at the rate they normally get paid at.
-An “on duty” meal period is allowed when the work someone is doing bars them from being able to take their allotted break.
-It is also allowed when an employee and employer have a written agreement that says they will get paid for meal periods.
+An “on duty” meal break law is allowed when the work someone is doing bars them from being able to take their allotted break.
+It is also allowed when an employee and employer have a written agreement that says they will get paid for lunch break.
 This agreement has to say that the worker is allowed to render the agreement null and void, in writing.

-There is a test regarding if a worker is able to stop working to take a meal period.
+There is a test to determine if a worker is able to stop working to take a meal break.
 It has to be based on objective criteria to ensure that an employee is able to take the break.
 There are some jobs where it would not be possible for an employee to take such a break.
 These are generally positions where only one person is fulfilling duties, such as a single worker at a coffee shop.

-An employee is required to get paid when they stay at the location of their occupation.
+An employee is required to get paid when they stay at the location of their occupation for break.
 Regardless of whether that person is working or not, they have to get paid.
-When an employer does not give the allotted meal period to their employees, there is a penalty of sorts.
+When an employer does not give the allotted lunch break to their employees, there is a penalty of sorts.
 They have to pay for an extra hour at the normal rate an employee gets paid at.
-This holds true for every day that these breaks are not given.
+This holds true for every day that these California break laws are not given.
 This extra time will then get factored into overtime pay.